 When we woke up on Christmas morning, there was no excitement of gifts under the tree.
 Although we don’t really do that in my family anyway.
 After breakfast we took our van out for a little adventure.
 We saw that everything had closed, as expected, but we visited this part of the country to see the nature and not for the stores or restaurants.
 It was just amazing to wander around here, hoping a Cassowary would walk out of the bush.
 On our Christmas day in Australia we took a beautiful walk through the Mangrove forest.
 We swung on a swing at the beach beneath a huge palm tree.
 We were amazed by the amazing nature this part of the world has to offer.

 Upon returning back to our camp spot, our neighbour invited us to pick up some of the leftovers from their Christmas feast.
 He was so sweet to invite us.
 We were very surprised when his wife told us that in half an hour they would break up the tent and pack everything to get the ferry back to the ‘mainland’ just two hours later.
 So much work to celebrate a couple of hours of Christmas day on the beach.
 This probably was the Dutch person talking to me, as celebrating this holiday on the beach is something you don’t consider in my part of the world.
 Your food will blow away or be covered in sand in an instance.

 Nothing Like Home

 My tropical Christmas experience wasn’t just wearing in shorts while drinking cold beverages.
 We weren’t with family, there wasn’t an abundance of food, and in general it just missed the holiday atmosphere.
-It was not home… When the tropics are your home, like for our camp neighbours, I’m sure that it all has a different meaning.
-For me, it was just another ‘Sunday’ on our amazing road trip through Australia.
+Simply put, it was not home.
+And if the tropics are your home, like for our camp neighbours, I’m sure that it all has a different meaning.
+But for me, it was just another ‘Sunday’ on our amazing road trip through Australia.
 More about that later!